Rajithteja04/Netflix-Home-Page-Clone/README.md

 # Netflix-Home-Page-Clone

 This project is a Netflix clone homepage built using HTML, CSS, and JavaScript.
-It aims to replicate the look and feel of the Netflix homepage, showcasing your skills in front-end web development.
+It aims to replicate the look and feel of the Netflix homepage, showcasing My skills in front-end web development.

 ## Demo